eaxly/alien-update/README.md

 </div>

 # Alien Update
-is a command for ubuntu and ubuntu based-distros that updates a lot of packages.
+is a command for ubuntu and ubuntu based-distros that updates a lot of packages (and can install new ones.)

 # Features:

+##### Update
 - updates ubuntu repositories
 - upgrades ubuntu packages
 - updates snap packages\*